Meet the team

 Brittany Kieslor, MSW, LCSW

 Brittany received her B.A. from University of Tampa and her Masters of Social Work Degree from Monmouth University with a specialization in Clinical Practice with Children and Families.
-She is currently a New Jersey Licensed Clinical Social Worker and a member of both the National Association of Social Workers and the Association for Play Therapy.
+She is currently Licensed in both New Jersey and Florida as a Clinical Social Worker and is a member of both the National Association of Social Workers and the Association for Play Therapy.

 Brittany uses a strengths-based, client-centered, and solution focused method.
 Her experiences include social skills training, parent training for children with challenging behaviors, and family therapies to help rebuild toxic relationships.
 Brittany is trained in Play Therapy, Applied Behavioral Analysis Therapy, EMDR, CBT, and Sand Play Therapy.
 She works with children, adolescents, teenagers, and adults diagnosed with ADD/ADHD, Anxiety, Attachment Problems, Autism Spectrum Disorder, Bipolar, Eating Disorders, Mood Disorders, Depression, Oppositional Defiant Disorder and diverse forms of trauma.

-Brittany currently works in the Brick Township Public School District as a Social Worker for the Brick Memorial High School Child Study Team.
-She works with students with special needs, social skills, mental health issues and crisis management.
-She previously worked in the RISE Academy for at-risk teens in the Brick Township Public School District and as an ABA Instructor for Xanadu Behavior Therapy .
+Brittany previously worked in the Brick Township Public School District as a Social Worker for the Brick Memorial High School Child Study Team.
+She worked with students with special needs, social skills, mental health issues and crisis management.
+She also previously worked in the RISE Academy for at-risk teens in the Brick Township Public School District and as an ABA Instructor for Xanadu Behavior Therapy .

 Kristen graduated at the top of her class with a Bachelor’s Degree in Social Work from Georgian Court University in May 2014.
 She then went on to receive her Master’s Degree in Social Work in 2015 Fordham University.
 Kristen has worked with children and teens in a variety of capacities for nearly half of her life, including having interned as a counselor at a school for children and adults ages five to twenty-one with behavioral and developmental disabilities.
 She has worked with the State of New Jersey in the Division of Disability Services in their Personal Preference Program.